 - Do you need to sand before using gel stain?
 Yes and no. No for most projects.
 You only need to sand away any flaking paint or stain from the existing finish.
 If the piece you are going to apply the gel stain over is smooth then all you need to do is clean it.

 - Do I need to seal or top-coat the gel stain?
 I would recommend sealing the gel stain on any table tops or highly used surfaces.
 It is not required that it be sealed but for protection from spills and high traffic it is recommended.
 A top-coat of Matter Sealer will protect your surface and make it easy to clean.

 - Can I use gel stain on my kitchen cabinets?
 Yes.
 Gel stain is perfect for vertical surfaces because of its thick consistency.

 - Can I use gel stain over polyurethane?
 Yes.
 It is recommended that you clean the surface first.
 This cleaner is the

 Now that you have been educated by the gel stain complete guide, it’s time to show some projects.
-As I create more tutorials on projects here at home, I will come back and link them all here.
-This page will be your gel stain complete guide.

 Watch how I used the Kensington Black Gel Stain in this Facebook Live video.
 Be sure to like and follow my page there and join the conversations.